With MLB Opening Day around the corner, you’ll see ballpark rankings coming out in a lot of websites and publications.

 While the original House that Ruth Built had decidedly more character and history than the ballpark that replaced it, the truth is that old Yankee Stadium was cramped and aging in its later years.
 Should it have been renovated instead of replaced?
 While new Yankee Stadium is nice, you can’t help but look at the successful revamps of places like Wrigley and Fenway, and wonder why that couldn’t have been pulled off in the Bronx, too.

-One of MLB’s quirkiest franchise has had an equally quirky ballpark to call its own.
-Marlins Park had features like the majors’ wackiest home run display to a fish tank behind home plate.
+One of MLB’s quirkiest franchises has had an equally quirky ballpark to call its own.
+LoanDepot Park had features like the majors’ wackiest home run display to a fish tank behind home plate.
 Slowly but surely, each of those idiosyncracies have been removed — but now what’s there to see?
-And now comes news of a new name, loanDepot Park, that’s getting widely panned, and you have to wonder what’s next in the strange life of a strange ballpark.
+After its name change from Marlins Park last spring was widely panned, you have to wonder what’s next in the strange life of a strange ballpark.